PSK Reporter

 PSK Reporter is an amateur radio signal reporting and spotting network and website started by Philip Gladstone in 2014 which allows operators to see where their radio signals are being received.

 The platform works by collecting digital signal reports from software clients such as WSJT and FLDIGI, then mapping them to show which stations are being heard by other clients.

-The website takes its name from the popular amateur radio digital mode PSK31 and supports numerous digital modes, but now the vast majority of digital modes recorded by the service are FT8 traffic.
-Most traffic recorded on PSK Reporter is in the HF amateur radio bands but the platform also supports MF, VHF, and UHF bands.
-As of 2021 PSK Reporter had collected over 20 billion reception reports.
+The website takes its name from the popular amateur radio digital mode PSK31.
+It supports numerous digital modes, but now the vast majority of digital reports recorded by the service are FT8 traffic.
+Most traffic recorded on PSK Reporter is in the HF amateur radio bands, but the platform also supports MF, VHF, and UHF bands.

+As of 2021, PSK Reporter had collected over 20 billion reception reports.

 Scientific uses

 Reporting networks such as PSK Reporter allow researchers in near real time to evaluate space weather conditions, particularly changes in the earth's ionosphere.

-There are multiple examples of PSK Reporter being used to aid researchers as well as aiding in the prediction and understand of radio propagation.
-For example, observations made during the 2017 eclipse where over 5,000 amateur radio operators reception reports helped researchers document the eclipse's effect on HF communications.
+There are multiple examples of PSK Reporter being used to aid researchers, as well as aiding in the prediction and understand of radio propagation.
+Observations made during the 2017 eclipse included over 5,000 amateur radio operators' reception reports, which helped researchers document the eclipse's effect on HF communications.

-PSK Reporter data has been used for research in UHF and VHF radio propagation; to help improve machine learning algorithms that predict HF propagation; and to evaluate and test the performance of installed antennas.
+PSK Reporter data has been used for research in UHF and VHF radio propagation, to help improve machine learning algorithms that predict HF propagation, and to evaluate and test the performance of installed antennas.